boardsource/docs/build_guides/rechteck.md

 Throw the MBK Engage keycap set on and enjoy your new keyboard.

+**Note:** Your reset button for re-flashing your keyboard is under your space bar.

 # Step 7 Tilting.

 If you got tenting legs, good news, are very easy to install.
 You simply screw them onto the bottom of the case feet on the bottom of the case.
 The tenting legs have been designed to be quick to install and remove for travel.